godaner/brokerc/README.md

-brokerc is a cross platform publish subscribe client, including mqtt protocol.
+brokerc is a cross platform publish subscribe client, including mqtt client, amqp client.
 # Install
 To install the library, follow the classical: